editfmah/sharkorm/README.md

 	return true
 }
 ```
-###Creating Data Objects
+###Objects
-SharkORM objects are normal classes with properties defined on them, the ORM then inspects all these classes and mirrors their structure in a SQLite database.
-If you add or remove columns then the tables are updated to represent the current structure of the classes.
+SharkORM objects are normal classes with properties defined on them, the ORM then inspects all these classes and mirrors their structure in a SQLite database automatically.
+If you add or remove columns, then the tables are updated to represent the current structure of the classes.

+You can use these classes in much the same way as any other class  in the system,  and they can be extended with methods and sub classed, and passed around from thread to thread with no problem.

-In Objective-C properties need to be implemented using `@dynamic`, this is to indicate to the ORM that it will control the fetching and setting of these values from the database, and in Swift the property is defined as `var dynamic`
+In Objective-C properties need to be implemented using `@dynamic`, this is to indicate to the ORM that it will control the fetching and setting of these values from the database, and in Swift the property is implemented as `var dynamic`

 ####Example Object
 `Objective-C`